marcelldls/swarm-demo/README.md

     - Doesnt support the `extends`, `depends_on`, `build`, `restart` key
     - Requires an explicit definition of the network in your stack.yaml
     - Doesnt provide a mechanism to `exec` or `attach` to a container in the stack (use `docker attach/exec`)
-    - Doesnt provide a mechabism to check logs.
+    - Doesnt provide a mechanism to check logs.
 Use `docker service logs <service>`
+    - Doesnt provide a mechanism for dealing with stateful containers
+    - Doesnt have a "namespace" equivelent
 - Compose
     - Doesnt support the `deploy.placement` key